 - Interventions performed in the intrauterine (within the uterus) period.

 Generally, the earlier in the pregnancy the condition occurs, the greater the risk to the fetus.
-Babies with thoracic causes and bronchopulmonary defects have a good prognosis than those with genetic or chromosomal abnormalities.
+Babies with thoracic causes and bronchopulmonary defects have a better prognosis than those with genetic or chromosomal abnormalities.
 Also, babies who have had fetal interventions and in whom the condition was controlled without preterm birth have improved chances of survival.

 The prognosis depends upon the damage done by the fluid on the baby’s organs.
 Babies with hydrops who have structural defects or no identified cause of the condition are at higher risk for morbidity and mortality.